DECODEproject/decidim-module-petitions/README.md

 In the example below, the codes are defined as strings and codenamed "codes".
 For more information, see please [the credential issuer documentation](https://credentials.decodeproject.eu/docs) or the repository[https://github.com/DECODEproject/credential-issuer].

+WARNING: The first code is going to be used for Petitions API setup.

 ```json

 [{